Dolomites, Great Circle Route

 We are based in Vigo di Fassa, a small village in Northern Italy where we will stay in the Hotel Al Piccolo, a family run three star superior hotel located a short walk from the village center.
 All rooms are en-suite and include a television, hairdryer, telephone, and the usual amenities.
-The hotel also has a wellness center with a sauna and hot tub, small gym, recreational room, bar and lounge, and restaurant.
-Wi-Fi is available and there may be a charge.
+The hotel also has a wellness center with a sauna and small gym, table tennis, bar and lounge, and restaurant.
+Wi-Fi is available throughout the hotel.

 Breakfast is a self-serve buffet and offers a wide range of freshly baked breads and pastries along with a rich and healthy variety of breakfast choice foods to start your day.
-Lunches are at your expense where we typically stop at a Refugio along the trail.
-The Refugios serve traditional regional specialties and are home-made from locally produced ingredients.
-Dinner is a three-course affair served in the hotel’s restaurant and offers a choice of traditional starters, entrées and desserts.
-Traditional Italian foods with specialties from the Trentino area are offered.
+Lunches are at your expense where we typically stop at a Rifugio along the trail.
+The Rifugios serve traditional regional specialties and are home-made from locally produced ingredients.
+Dinner is a three-course affair served in the hotel’s restaurant, offering traditional Italian foods with Trentino area cuisine specialties.

 Holiday Price Includes

-- Transfers between the hotel and Verona Airport (train and mini-bus) on arrival and return transfer upon departure.
+Transfers between the hotel and Verona Airport on arrival and return transfer upon departure.
 There may be an option to transfer from Venice, Italy or Innsbruck, Austria and we can help with the arrangements.

 What’s Not Included